 - Representative of U.S. State Department, Legal Advisor’s Office

-- Representative of U.S. State Department, Politico-Military Affairs
+- Representative of U.S. State Department, Political-Military Affairs

 - Representative of U.S. Chief of Staff

 - Representative of U.S. Central Intelligence Agency

 - All of the above